 Each NODE can contain several uniquely identified ADDResses in configuration file.
 If you do not specify the exact one, then all will be tried until the first success.
 Optionally you can force FORCEADDR address usage, instead of addresses taken from configuration file.
 You can specify both host:port and |some command formats.

-Connection could be lost during that check and remote node won’t be
+time consuming and connection could be lost during that check, so remote

 node won’t be notified that the file is finished.
 If you run